Damarnusantoro/Damarnusantoro/README.md

 I'm passionate about exploring the intersection between **physics, electronics, and data-driven technologies**.
 Currently, I’m focusing on:
 - 🧠 Computational and Experimental Physics
-- ⚡ Electrical & Magnetic Systems (DC motors, piezoelectric generators, RC circuits)
+- ⚡ Electrical & Instrumentation
 - 🔬 Scientific Research & Data Analysis using Python

 ---